espocrm/documentation/administration/entity-manager.md

 * Stream - whether Stream feature is enabled for this entity.
 * Disabled - check if you don't need this entity in your system.
 * Text Filter Fields - what fields to search in for the main text filter and global search.
 * Kanban view - available only if Status Field is specified.
-Enables Kanban view mode. (since EspoCRM 5.2.0)
+Enables Kanban view mode.
-* Color - a specific color for a quick recognition. (since EspoCRM 5.2.0)
+* Color - a specific color for a quick recognition.
-* Icon - the picked icon is displayed in the side navbar in Vertical theme. (since EspoCRM 5.2.0)
+* Icon - the picked icon is displayed in the side navbar in Vertical theme.

 ## Fields